okomestudio/org-roam-ok/README.md

 # org-roam-plugin-ok

-An [org-roam](https://github.com/org-roam/org-roam) plug-in for better PKM in Emacs.
+An [org-roam](https://github.com/org-roam/org-roam) plug-in minor mode for better PKM in Emacs.

 The enhancements include: